Samir-Kesare/OpsTree-Documentation-/Infra/Manual/Redis_Setup/Security_Group/README.md

     4. Source: The source of the traffic (e.g., an IP address, another security group).
 **Outbound Rules:** Define rules to allow outbound traffic.
 By default, outbound traffic is allowed to all destinations.

-# In all my [Redis Instances](https://github.com/CodeOps-Hub/Documentation/blob/main/Infra/Manual/Redis_Setup/Instances/README.md), I have set the following Inbound Rules:
+# In all my [Redis Instances](https://github.com/CodeOps-Hub/Documentation/blob/main/Infra/Manual/Redis_Setup/Instances/README.md), I have set the following Inbound Rules

 | Rule                 | Port(s)   | Protocol | Source                        |
 |----------------------|-----------|----------|-------------------------------|